 The CPM credential as the basis for licensure

-States are beginning to make use of the CPM credential in the state regulatory process because this credential is legally defensible and psychometrically sound.
-In addition to significant cost reductions, states which have used the CPM certification in their regulation process have also found that it:
+States utilize the CPM credential in the state regulatory process because this credential is legally defensible and psychometrically sound.
+In addition to significant cost reductions, states which use the CPM certification in their regulatory process have also found that it:

-- Eliminates costs associated with creating and maintaining a psychometrically valid examination
+- eliminates costs associated with creating and maintaining a psychometrically valid examination; and

-Using the CPM as the basis for licensure shifts the responsibility and liability for all aspects of certification, including the ongoing psychometric evaluation of the written examination, to the North American Registry of Midwives.
+Using the CPM as the basis for licensure shifts the responsibility and liability for all aspects of certification, including the ongoing psychometric evaluation of the NARM Written Examination, to the North American Registry of Midwives.

 The Midwives Model of Care includes: